-- 9. Having considered the information contained in Document AFB/B.39/5/Rev.1 and the draft Medium Term Strategy 2023 2027 for the Fund, contained in Annex 2 of the document, the Board may wish to decide to: - a) Adopt the Medium-Term Strategy (MTS) 2023 2027, as contained in Annex 2 of the document AFB/B.39/5; and - b) Request the secretariat to: - (i) Broadly disseminate the MTS 2023 2027 to the Fund's stakeholders to raise awareness and support; - (ii) Prepare, under the guidance of the MTS 2023-2027 task force, a draft Implementation Plan for operationalizing the MTS 2023 2027 for consideration by the Board at its fortieth meeting; and - (iii) Prepare, as part of the Implementation Plan and as necessary, draft updates to the Fund's operational policies and guidelines, in order to facilitate implementation of the MTS 2023-2027, for consideration by the Board at its fortieth meeting.
+9. Having considered the information contained in Document AFB/B.39/5/Rev.2, the Board may wish to decide to:

+- a) Adopt the Medium-Term Strategy (MTS) 2023 2027, as contained in Annex 2 of the document AFB/B.39/5/Rev.2; and - b) Request the secretariat to: - (i) Broadly disseminate the MTS 2023 2027 to the Fund's stakeholders to raise awareness and support; - (ii) Prepare, under the guidance of the MTS 2023-2027 task force, a draft Implementation Plan for operationalizing the MTS 2023 - 2027 for consideration by the Board at its fortieth meeting; and - (iii) Prepare, as part of the Implementation Plan and as necessary, draft updates to the Fund's operational policies and guidelines, in order to facilitate implementation of the MTS 2023-2027, for consideration by the Board at its fortieth meeting.